determined-ai/determined/docs/get-started/architecture/_index.rst

    features and benefits.
 -  :doc:`System Architecture <system-architecture>`: Learn about the main components of the Determined system architecture.
--  :doc:`Distributed Training <../model-dev-guide/dtrain/dtrain-introduction>`: A conceptual
+-  :doc:`Distributed Training <../../model-dev-guide/dtrain/dtrain-introduction>`: A conceptual
    overview of distributed training with Determined.

 .. toctree::
    :maxdepth: 1
    :caption: How Determined Works
    :hidden:

-   introduction
-   system-architecture
-   Distributed Training <../model-dev-guide/dtrain/_index>
+   :glob:

+   ./*